grafana/loki/docs/sources/clients/promtail/stages/timestamp.md

   # be extracted or parsed.
 Valid values are: [skip, fudge].
   # Defaults to "fudge".
   [action_on_failure: <string>]

+  # Which action should be taken in case the timestamp is identical
+  # to or before the timestamp of a log line with the same labels.
+  # Valid values are: [skip, fudge].
+Defaults to "fudge".
+  [action_on_duplicate: <string>]
 ```

 ### Reference Time